nshashankvarma/CRM/README.md

+Install all dependencies by running:
+"npm install"

 Run the application by:
 "npm start"

-Run the server file too using "node server.js"
+Run the server file too using:
+"node server.js"